Franconix95/demo-iot/README.md

 - Add an alert system that checks the ingredient levels each time coffee is served.
 - If any ingredient falls below a certain threshold (e.g., 20% of its capacity), print a message prompting the user to refill it.

-**Implementation**:
-- Add an alert system that checks the ingredient levels each time coffee is served.
-- If any ingredient falls below a certain threshold (e.g., 20% of its capacity), print a message prompting the user to refill it.

 ## 7. Add a Help Menu
 **Description**: Create a help menu that explains how to use the application, what options are available for coffee, and what each option entails.

 **Requirements**:
-- Add a help command option in the user interface that displays a list of commands and their descriptions.
-- Keep it simple but informative to improve user experience.

-**Implementation**:
 - Add a help command option in the user interface that displays a list of commands and their descriptions.
 - Keep it simple but informative to improve user experience.